asifkd012020/open-itg-aws_runbooks/eks/PLAYBOOK.md

 **Why?** Data should be protected in-transit between the customer and AWS, as well as within AWS Services using NIST-approved encryption mechanism.

 **How?** Communication with the Amazon EKS API endpoint enforces HTTPS and Kubernetes default management communications on EKS are TLS encrypted between kubectl, kubelet, AWS IAM Auth and the kubernetes cluster API.
-Master Servers in the Control Plane are EBS-encrypted volumes with AWS-managed KMS encryption by default; encryption of Worker node volumes is managed at customer’s discretion, but encryption is possible.
+Master Servers in the Control Plane are EBS-encrypted volumes with AWS-managed KMS encryption by default; encryption of Worker node volumes is managed by customers, and therefore can use customer-managed KMS keys.
 The Amazon EKS-optimized AMI is not encrypted by default; however, encryption can be accomplished through AMI customization as with other EC2 instances and images.
 When creating Kubernetes storage classes within your cluster, you are available to specify that the EBS storage class is encrypted, and you are able to set a defined storage class as a default.
-Kubernetes storage classes on EBS are encrypted with AWS KMS keys.
+Kubernetes storage classes on EBS are encrypted with AWS-managed or customer-managed KMS keys.
 Encryption can be implemented as a preventative control by leveraging a CFN_nag rule to prevent a worker node from being created with an unencrypted EBS volume.
 Enable Envelope Encryption for Secrets in EKS.
 This allows you to encrypt your secrets with a separate key, inside of the encrypted EBS volume.